 Lisbon and the Tagus River go hand in hand, a setting that always makes you feel like you’re in one of the most beautiful cities in the world.
 It’s a place loved by locals and admired by tourists.
-A city with life, but with centuries of history.
-Let’s find out some of the best Lisbon monuments?
+A city alive with centuries of history, of which Lisbon’s many monuments bear direct witness.

-We’ve already taken you on a medieval route outside Lisbon, but now it’s time to travel back in time to the capital.
+We’ve already taken you on a medieval tour outside Lisbon, but now it’s time to travel back in time in the heart of the capital.
 However, there’s room for everything in our guide, including some very old attractions (and some not so old).
 Take note of our suggestions.

 Lisbon is the city of seven hills and in every corner you can feel the essence that has inspired so many poets and composers.

-And it is precisely on top of one of these hills that the St. George’s Castle, one of the main protagonists of the city’s postcards.
+And it is precisely on top of one of these hills that the São Jorge Castle, one of the main protagonists of the city’s postcards.

-Classified as a National Monument since 1910, has a very old history.
-It is said that the walls were actually built between the 17th and 18th centuries.
-VII and XI.
-However, the first fortification to be built existed before that.
+Classified as a National Monument since 1910, its history goes back a long way.
+It is said that the walls were actually built between the 7th and 11th centuries.
+However, the first fortification was built before that.

 In 1147, with the conquest of Lisbon from the Moors by King Afonso Henriques, the Castle of São Jorge passed into the hands of the Kingdom of Portugal.
-There was then a golden period, which lasted until the beginning of the century.
-XVI.
+There was then a golden age, which lasted until the beginning of the 16th century.

-Throughout its history, the Castle has undergone various interventions and at the beginning of the century.
-XX was very dilapidated.
+Throughout its history, the Castle has undergone various interventions and by the beginning of the 20th century it was in a state of disrepair.

 Address: Rua de Santa Cruz do Castelo